Valve Slammed Over 'Horrendous' Steam School-Shooting Game - Slashdot

 Let's play cops and robbers!
 But everyone has to be cops because robbers are bad!

-Link to actual game - decide for yourself (Score:2)
+Link to actual game - decide for yourself (Score:3)

 Re: (Score:2)